EvenMore 0.63

 Shell

-e.g. EvenMore S:User-startup PREFS=BigHD:EvenMore.prefs
+EvenMore S:User-startup

-EvenMore Docs:EvenMore S:User-startup S:Startup-sequence
+EvenMore Docs:EvenMore SYS:Utilities S:User-startup S:Startup-sequence

 Workbench